 KIPP Indy Public Schools is a nonprofit network of college-preparatory, public charter schools educating students in elementary, middle, and high school.

-KIPP Indy College Prep Middle educates students in grades 6-8 and KIPP Indy Unite Elementary educates students in grades K-4.
+KIPP Indy College Prep Middle educates students in grades 6-8 and KIPP Indy Unite Elementary educates students in grades K-5.
 Each year, our elementary has added a grade level until it eventually educates students through 5th grade.
-We are launching KIPP Indy Legacy High, our first high school, in the fall of 2019 with 9th grade and will grow to educate 500 students in grades 9-12.
+This fall, we launched KIPP Indy Legacy High, our first high school, with only 9th grade and will grow to educate 500 students in grades 9-12.
 Ultimately, our schools will educate 1,400 students in grades K-12 in the Martindale-Brightwood neighborhood.

 Our success is driven by:

 High Expectations: We set clearly defined and measurable high expectations for academic achievement and conduct in order to create and reinforce a culture of achievement and support.
 We know that every student is different and we personalize learning based on a student’s needs, skills, and interests.

 Strength of Character: Success in life depends on both academics and character.
 We help students foster character strengths that are essential for their own success and well-being.
 And we empower them to express their voice with power and to improve the world around them.